-Stiglitz (2010) argues that the central goal of a development-oriented tax policy should be to ensure that the tax structure remains resistant to tax evasion.
-Understanding the extent of and the mechanisms driving tax evasion is the first step toward evolving such a tax design.
-The primary contribution of this paper is to empirically demonstrate these mechanisms in the context of an emerging economy.
-In this effort, the paper contributes to a small, emerging literature that studies the enforcement properties of VAT in weak enforcement settings (see for example Pomeranz, 2015; Agrawal & Zimmermann, 2019; Almunia et al., 2019; Shah, 2019; Waseem, 2020b).
+Stiglitz (2010) argues that devising evasion-resistant tax structures must be the principal aim of the tax policy in developing economies.
+Understanding the nature and size of tax evasion is the first step toward devising such tax structures.
+The primary contribution of this paper is to do so in the context of an emerging-economy VAT.
+In this effort, the paper contributes to a developing literature that studies the enforcement properties of VAT in weak enforcement settings (see for example Pomeranz, 2015; Agrawal & Zimmermann, 2019; Almunia et al., 2019; Shah, 2019; Waseem, 2020b).
 This paper contributes to two other literatures as well.
-First, the traditional public finance theory has been built keeping in view the compliance and information environments of high-income economies, and there is now a growing realization that the policy predictions of this literature do not translate well to low-compliance, highinformality settings of emerging economies (Brockmeyer et al., 2019b; Best et al., 2015).
-To adapt the optimal tax theory to these settings, one needs to understand how the behavior of economic agents differs in diverse environments.
-This paper documents important dimensions along which VAT compliance differs across developing and rich economies, in particular how economic agents such as invoice mills exist in one setting but not in others.
-Finally, this paper adds to a literature that uses administrative tax return data to study tax compliance as a key constraint on the development of fiscal capacity in developing and emerging economies (see for example Bachas &
+First, the traditional public finance theory has been developed keeping in view the compliance and information environments of high-income economies.
+There is a growing realization now that the policy predictions of these models do not generalize to low-compliance, highinformality settings of emerging economies (Brockmeyer et al., 2019b; Best et al., 2015; Basri et al., 2019).
+To adapt the optimal tax theory to these settings, one needs to take into account how the behavior of economic agents there differs from the developed world.
+This paper does so in the context of VAT compliance, introducing in the process new economic agents-invoice mills-whose behavior has not been studied so far.
+Finally, this paper adds to a literature that uses administrative tax return data to study tax compliance as a key constraint on the development of fiscal capacity in developing and emerging economies (see for example Bachas & Soto, 2019; Brockmeyer et al., 2019a; Slemrod et al., 2020).

-&lt;sup>2Mittal et al. (2018) develop a machine learning algorithm to identify bogus VAT firms.
+2Mittal et al. (2018) develop a machine learning algorithm to identify bogus VAT firms.
 They implement their algorithm using VAT returns from the National Capital Territory of Delhi, India.
 The focus of this paper goes beyond identifying to documenting the behavior of invoice mills, in particular their role in facilitating noncompliance.